 Environmental Management graduate student Aaron Waters MSEM ’15 was named a U.S. Presidential Management Fellowship winner.
 The U.S. Presidential Management Fellowships began in 2003 to ensure the federal government’s civil service included trained and educated specialists.
 Each year, 7,000 people apply, and from this group about 1,500 are chosen for interviews (finalists).
 If accepted, the individual ‘interviews’ for jobs at various departments and then is placed in a yearlong internship with the strong potential of full-time employment.
-Aaron also worked as a graduate assistant during his first year in the MSEM program.
-To learn more about his role as the Environmental Health and Safety Intern on campus read here.
+Waters also worked as a graduate assistant during his first year in the MSEM program.
+Learn more about his role as the Environmental Health and Safety intern on campus.

 Environmental Science and Policy major Kathryn Michelle Benavidez ’14 received the 2014 BSS student research award for her research as a McNair Scholar on ocelot conservation in South Texas.
 She presented her research at the National Conference on Undergraduate Research and the Texas Academy of Science annual meetings where she was awarded second place for outstanding undergraduate student presentation.
 After graduating from St. Edward's, Michelle was accepted into master's programs at Texas State University, Iowa State University, and St. Edward's.
 Michelle chose to enroll in the MS program in Wildlife Ecology at Texas State University where she received a graduate assistantship funded by the USDA.

 Environmental Science and Policy major Monica Rivas ’14 has devoted her research to sustainable architecture.
 As a McNair Scholar, her research on Green Roofs and Living Walls: Systems: Their Role in Austin’s Sustainable Development was accepted for publication by their undergraduate research journal.
 She also presented this research while part of a summer program at the University of California, Berkeley’s College of Environmental Design where her design was featured in the Tenderloin National Forest Gallery.
 After graduating from St. Edward's, Monica entered into the Masters of Architecture program with a concentration in Sustainable Design at the University of Houston.

 Environmental Science and Policy major Janelle Sylvester ’14 was awarded a $1,500 scholarship from the National Recycling Coalition (NRC) in 2012 and received a year of membership to the NRC.
 Her paper, Impact of White-Tailed Deer Browsing on Plant Species Composition in the Central Texas Hill Country Preserves, was awarded the 2013 BSS student research award as well as the outstanding undergraduate paper at the 2013 International Interdisciplinary Conference on the Environment.
 As President of Students for Sustainability, she oversaw the expansion of the student garden and Earth Week activities and consistently led the fight for the Green Fund.
 In 2014, Janelle won the highly competitive TROPIMUNDO Scholarship and began her MS program in Tropical Ecology at Université Libre de Bruxelles in Belgium in the fall of that year.
 After graduating from the program in September 2016, Janelle began assisting with long-term, ongoing research in the Luquillo Experimental Forest (LEF) in Puerto Rico as part of the Luquillo Long-Term Ecological Research (LUQ-LTER) program.
 The project she works on examines how climate-related change may affect the abundance and distribution of organisms along an elevational gradient found in the forest.

 School of Natural Sciences: Gary A. Morris, Bill Quinn, gloriaw [at] stedwards.edu (Gloria White), jbelaire [at] stedwards.edu (Amy Belaire), Raelynn Deaton Haynes, teresamb [at] stedwards.edu (Teresa Bilinski)